I’d like to take a moment to talk about some less discussed foods that can be hazardous for Fido.

 1. Yeast products – I know of a Doberman who tragically passed away after eating bread and there are other horror stories as well about dogs developing bloat after eating bread and yeast products.

 2. Fat trimmings – Another no-no for dogs, fat trimmings may seem like a tasty treat to dump into your dog’s bowl.
-Fat trimmed from meat can lead to pancreatitis in dogs, while some fat trimmings still contain the bones – even some small ones – which can lead to choking hazards.
+Fat trimmed from meat can lead to Pancreatitis in dogs, while some fat trimmings still contain the bones – even some small ones – which can lead to choking hazards.
 As popular as it may seem, it’s best to skip the fat trimmings and give your doggy the good stuff instead.

 3. Bacon grease – Like fat trimmings, including some bacon grease in your dog’s dinner may seem like a natural thing to do.
-But like fat trimmings, bacon grease can lead to pancreatitis and isn’t the least bit healthy for your pooch.
+But like fat trimmings, bacon grease can lead to Pancreatitis and isn’t the least bit healthy for your pooch.
 There’s also a great deal of salt content in bacon and bacon grease, which should make up your mind about whether to include this in your dog’s diet.

 4. Hot dogs – A lot of pet owners like to nuke a hot dog and give it to their dog.
 Others like to slice them up as treats.
 But these little carcinogenic sticks aren’t a good idea.
 Most people are already well aware of what goes into a hot dog and eat them anyway, but that doesn’t mean they’re good for dogs in any way.
 Avoid these fatty, salt-heavy treats and stick to healthier options instead.

 5. Sugar – Finally, avoid sugar.
 Any form of it, including corn syrup, should be avoided.
 Too much of the stuff leads to things like diabetes, obesity, dental problems and last but certainly not least, cancer.
 Cancer lives off of sugar.
 It’s important to understand that this is the #1 killer of dogs.
-You should also watch for sugar substitutes, those sneaky food additives, can be just as bad.
+You should also watch for sugar replacements, those sneaky food additives, can be just as bad.